 Example, if you were a 200 pound person and you would be eating 2,000 calories each day to stay at your weight.
 Not losing or gaining weight, maintaining!

-Side note: If you are wanting to lose more than 50 pounds, use a weight that is closer to your ideal body weight.
+However, if you are wanting to lose more than 50 pounds, use a weight that is closer to your ideal body weight.
+That will be the amount that you will want to stay around.
 For example, if you are 260 pounds and want to lose 60 pounds, it would make more sense to use 200 as your weight instead of 260!
-No reason to add extra calories for body fat!

-Typically 500.
-But let’s learn why!
 One pound is 3,500 calories.
 If you wanted to lose 1 pound per week, you would need to eat 3,500 less in a week.
 Or 500 less per day.
 3,500 / 7 = 500.
 If you wanted to GAIN 1 pound per week, you would need to eat 500 calories less than you need to maintain your weight each day.
-Makes since?

 If you can maintain your weight at 2,000 calories per day, but eat 1,500 per day.
 After 1 week you would have lost 1 pound – effectively.
-In the exact opposite, if you were eating 500 calories per day more than your maintenance calories, you would be gaining 1 pound per week!
+And, if you were eating 500 calories per day more than your maintenance calories, you would be gaining 1 pound per week!

-Remember, knowing how many calories is the most essential aspect fo your diet.
-Knowing how many calories your body needs comes before implementing purposeful macronutrients.
-The three macronutrients, macros for short, are proteins, fats, and carbohydrates.
+Remember, knowing how many calories your body needs comes before implementing purposeful macronutrients.
+The three macronutrients are proteins, fats, and carbohydrates.
 If your goal is simply weight gain or weight loss, the calories will suffice.
 But when we want to get strong muscles, we need to start focusing on protein.
-Because muscles are actually made of protein!
-So eating a certain amount of calories from protein everyday will help you keep a good muscle tone!
+Muscles are actually made of protein so eating a certain amount of calories from protein everyday will help you keep a good muscle tone!
 The generally accepted formula is:

 0.5 grams representing beginner weight lifters and people who are not that active.
 1.0 grams per pound represents those who are already very active!
 So let’s do the math for a 200 pound person.
-If we chose 0.5g per pound you are eating 100g per day If we chose 1.0g per pound you are eating 200g per day.
+If we choose 0.5g per pound you are eating 100g per day.
+If we choose 1.0g per pound you are eating 200g per day.
 So let’s say we decided to be on the lower end and eat 100g.